-Communication and engagement remain vital to our success.
-I am pleased with our recent 2021 stakeholder survey results, achieving an average satisfaction score of 4.3 out of 5, however we must not become complacent.
-It is essential that we continue to collaborate openly and constructively with our Commonwealth, State and Territory stakeholders as well as our portfolio agency and industry partners.
+Communication and engagement are important facets of our ongoing success.
+It is pleasing to see our stakeholder survey results improving year on year, from an average satisfaction score of 4.2 to most recently 4.5 out of 5.
+It is essential that we continue to enhance trust through open and respectful relationships with our Commonwealth, State and Territory stakeholders as well as our portfolio agency partners.